kazssym/bitbucket-webhook-java/README.md

 # READ ME

-This directory contains the source code for the Bitbucket Webhook Servlet.
+This directory contains the source code for the Bitbucket Webhook Library for Java.

-The Bitbucket Webhook Servlet handles HTTP requests from [Bitbucket][] webhooks by notifying other application components of them using [CDI][] events.
+The Bitbucket Webhook Servlet Library provides a servlet that handles HTTP requests from [Bitbucket][] webhooks by notifying other classes of them using [CDI][] events.

 This program is *[free software][]*: you can redistribute it and/or modify it under the terms of the *[GNU Affero General Public License][]* as published by